MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Import_FB_WhatInfo.md

   Each Microsoft Advertising campaign can contain up to 128 characters, while Meta Ads campaign names can be longer.

   If the campaign name is longer than 128 characters, we'll truncate the name and follow the following naming pattern.
-Each Meta Ads campaign name will be imported as “{Meta Ads campaign name} + delimiter (hyphen) + FB + {Meta Ads campaign ID}”.
+Each Meta Ads campaign name will be imported as â€œ{Meta Ads campaign name} + delimiter (hyphen) + FB + {Meta Ads campaign ID}â€.

-  For example, if the original campaign name is “Subscribe and Save.
-Buy X, Get Y at 20% discount” and the campaign ID is 2345678910, then Microsoft Advertising would import the campaign name as “Subscribe and Save.
-Buy X, Get Y - FB2345678910”.
+  For example, if the original campaign name is â€œSubscribe and Save.
+Buy X, Get Y at 20% discountâ€ and the campaign ID is 2345678910, then Microsoft Advertising would import the campaign name as â€œSubscribe and Save.
+Buy X, Get Y - FB2345678910â€.

 - **Updated and/or 'Missing' data in existing campaigns**

-  When importing from Meta Ads, Microsoft Advertising may overwrite existing campaign data—this includes bids, budgets, and settings.
+  When importing from Meta Ads, Microsoft Advertising may overwrite existing campaign dataâ€”this includes bids, budgets, and settings.
 If a campaign was previously imported, it may be:

   - Overwritten with new data
   - Paused or removed